brofar/slurpathon-vii/README.md

-# slurpathon-vii
+# Slurpathon VII

-Code for slurpathon.com for Slurpathon VII (2020)
+Slurpathon.com code used on Slurpathon VII (2020)